 - Levies and User Fees

-- Developers pay levies of, on average, $422K/ha to City of Regina for all growth-related infrastructure expenses inside new communities; they also dedicate land for parks and utilities.
+- Currently, Developers pay levies of $442,000 per hectare for Residential and Commercial greenfield development; and $147,333 per hectare for Industrial-zoned greenfield development to the City of Regina for all growth-related infrastructure expenses inside new communities; they also dedicate land for parks and utilities.
+View the City of Regina World of Servicing Agreement Fees video here and their Servicing Agreement Fees and Development Levy Policies here.

-- Builders pay to upgrade local infrastructure for redevelopment projects.
+- Builders/Developers pay to upgrade local infrastructure for redevelopment projects.

 - Regina residents pay user fees to supplement the cost of things like recreation centres, public transit, water and recycling.